 22.1 Reappointment

 After reappointment reviews are completed and recommendations are formulated by both the eligible voting faculty and the director, those recommendations are forwarded to the College office.
 After receiving the recommendations of the voting faculty and the director, and a copy of the faculty member’s current Curriculum Vitae, the Dean of the College will conduct an independent review of the file and any additional materials that might have been compiled in any review or appeal and will make an independent evaluation of the application.
-The Dean's recommendation is forwarded to the Senior Vice Chancellor for Academic Affairs.
+The Dean's recommendation is forwarded to the Executive Vice Chancellor and Chief Academic Officer.
 A copy of the recommendation must be provided to the faculty member and the director.

 22.2 Promotion/Tenure